Is Your South Carolina Nursing License in Jeopardy?

-Randall Strause, the managing Partner of SLG, understands the importance of your nursing license and your ability to continue practicing in your chosen profession.
-Mr. Strause and our experienced legal team fully appreciate the gravity of licensure investigations and potential collateral impacts to your career and livelihood.
+At SLG, we understand the anxiety our clients experience when their license is put in jeopardy.
+As a nurse, the importance of your nursing license and your ability to continue practicing in your chosen profession is of the utmost importance to our firm.
+Our experienced legal team fully appreciates the gravity of licensure investigations, potential discipline and the resulting potential collateral impact to your career and livelihood.

 - Allegations of alcohol and/or substance use or abuse